 Both these funds can supply computer equipment and specialist software so for more information please email firstname.lastname@example.org.

-LapSafe self-service laptops are currently only available at our Stoke-on-Trent campus.
-If you are in Stafford or Shrewsbury, we have full-size laptops available for you to borrow.
+LapSafe self-service laptops are currently only available at our Stoke-on-Trent/London and Stafford campus.
+If you are in Shrewsbury, we have 2 full-size laptops available for you to borrow short term.
 These are treated as normal Library items, so please approach the Library Help Desk to enquire about borrowing a laptop.
-We have two laptops available for Shrewsbury Campus based students only.